History and Milestones of CCJC

 Another feather to Dr. Buzar's cap was Elizabeth Noblejas winning the Miss Enverga University '95 crown, the first time ever a Criminology student garnered the title.
 The department also figured in the national sports scene with Lalaine L. Argosino winning gold medals in the 1993 and 1994 National PRISAA taekwondo tournaments.
 Dennis S. Lagumen set the pace earlier by winning silvers in the 1992 and 1993 National PRISAA taekwondo tournaments.

 The School of Criminology has an impressive record in the licensure examination, often topping the national passing average.
-As a proof, the Professional Regulation Commission declared Enverga University's School of Criminology as the fourth best in the country in 1992.
+As a proof, the Professional Regulation Commission declared Enverga University's School of Criminology as the fourth best in the country in 1992 and the fifth best in 2001.
 From a 47 percent passing average in 1991, the School of Criminology posted a consistently rising passing average of 50.36 to 60.25 percent from 1992 to 1995.

 This can be credited to the academic qualifications of its faculty.
 Its current director, Miss Albacea, and a faculty member, Mr. Lagumen, both hold masteral degrees in Criminology.
 Most of its faculty pool are licensed criminologists and members of law enforcement agencies, giving students total quality training reflective of the marriage between theory and practice.